newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/non-life-hazard-use-registration.md

 webflowId: 65708faf97a47f686cfad039
 licenseCertificationClassification: ""
 ---
 Non-Life Hazard Use (NLHU) is a label assigned to businesses with a commercial or manufacturing space that do not present a higher risk to human life during fires and other emergencies.
-[Contact your Local Enforcing Agency (LEA)](https://www.nj.gov/dca/divisions/dfs/pdf/fire_code_enforcement_director.pdf) to learn if your business is an NLHU.

 If your business is an NLHU, you may need to register with your LEA and pay the associated fee to operate your business.

+[Contact your Local Enforcing Agency (LEA)](https://www.nj.gov/dca/divisions/dfs/pdf/fire_code_enforcement_director.pdf) to learn if your business is an NLHU and how to register, if required.